 Use a microplane to zest citrus, scraping just until the white is exposed and then move onto a new area.
 There is nothing like the aroma of freshly grated citrus and it adds so much flavor to baked goods!

-The Glaze: To quote The Beetles, let it be, let it be…
+The Glaze: To quote The Beatles, let it be, let it be…

 The glaze for these charming little cakes is as simple as whisking together powdered sugar, orange juice and zest and spooning onto slightly warm cupcakes.
 Then you just let it melt and go where it goes.
 You don’t have to make it perfect, in fact I think the imperfections make them perfect!
 There I go with the free form cooking again.
 But that’s my advice.
 Let it be people, let it be.